 The Battle of Armageddon

-My articles 'The Antichrist Was Never Mentioned in the Bible', and 'Jesus Never Mentioned the Millennium Reign?' explain my view in detail.
+My articles 'Dispensationalism's 'The Antichrist' is not Mentioned in the Bible', and 'Jesus Never Mentioned the Millennium Reign?' explain my view in detail.

 The History of Armageddon

 Adam Clarke (1760-1832) predicted future 'self-inspired prophets' would continue 'Armageddon' speculation whenever a warmongering dictator appears on the scene.